ZhanxyR/SHERT/README.md

 The version we used is `v0.7.6`, while the lower versions should also be applicable.

 > [!NOTE]
-> If you have any troubles in building the package, you could just set the `refine_iter` to `1` in corresponding `config.yaml` to avoid using Pytorch3D.
+> If you have any trouble in building the package, you could just set the `refine_iter` to `1` in corresponding `config.yaml` to avoid using Pytorch3D.
 <br>(e.g. `./examples/demo_scan/config.yaml`)

 ### 6. Download Required Data and Checkpoints